History of the Doves Type

 Green’s digital restoration of the famously lost Doves Roman, The Doves Type®, is available to purchase.
 An updated Doves Type® Regular, released in January 2015, came after Green’s discovery of a portion of the original metal Doves type in the Thames, replacing the initial Imprint weight which was first available back in 2013.

 In 2016, Green undertook further work to improve the digital font for contemporary usage.
 This latest release of the updated Doves Type® contains extended glyph coverage including small caps, together with both lining and tabular figures.
-Download a PDF specimen and buy the font here.
+Purchase a Licence to use the font here.

 • Economist: The Fight Over The Doves